One Sutton Place South: Property dispute

 A portion of the property behind One Sutton Place South was the subject of a dispute between the building's owners and the New York City Department of Parks and Recreation.
 Like the adjacent park, part of the rear garden at One Sutton Place South is cantilevered over the FDR Drive, a busy expressway at Manhattan's eastern edge that is not visible from most of Sutton Place.
 In 1939, city authorities took ownership of the property behind One Sutton Place South by condemnation in connection with the construction of the FDR Drive, then leased it back to the building.
 The building's lease for its backyard expired in 1990.
 The co-op tried unsuccessfully to extend the lease, and later made prospective apartment-buyers review the legal status of the backyard and sign a confidentiality agreement.
 The question of ownership came to a head in 2003 when the state's Department of Transportation began rehabilitation of FDR Drive between 54th and 63rd Streets and threatened to tear up the garden to fix the deck.
 In June 2007, the co-op sued the city in an attempt the keep the land, and on November 1, 2011, the co-op and the city reached an agreement in which the co-op ended its ownership claim to a smaller section of land sitting atop the deck only, with each side contributing $1 million toward the creation of a public park on the disputed portion.

 Residents

-Residents have included John Fairchild, publisher of Women’s Wear Daily; and actress Sigourney Weaver.
+Residents have included Henry Phipps Jr., Amy Phipps, John Phipps, C.Z.
+Guest, Winston Frederick Churchill Guest, Bill Blass, Consuelo Vanderbilt, Bradley Martin Jr., Helen Phipps Martin, Charles H. Sabin, Pauline Sabin, Juliet Pierpont Morgan Hamilton, Alexander Morgan Hamilton, Walbridge Smith Taft, Edwin & Sarah Russell (nee Spencer-Churchill), Lady Sarah Consuelo Spencer-Churchill, Gertrude Robinson Smith, Marietta Peabody Tree, Carolyne Roehm, Scott Bessent, Patricia Kennedy Lawford, Anne Cox Chambers, John Fairchild, publisher of Women’s Wear Daily; and actress Sigourney Weaver.